kyverno/website/content/en/docs/Releases/_index.md

 ## Release Notes and Assets

-Release notes and are available on GitHub at https://github.com/kyverno/kyverno/releases
+Release notes are available on GitHub at https://github.com/kyverno/kyverno/releases

 ## Release Management